Eileenzyf/ISO-App-Prediction/README.md

    - Model performance: R square.
 The final model is expected to have a R squared 20% higher than the initial simple linear regression model.
    - Business sense: Ask the user to rate the app (thumbs up or thumbs down) and calculate the ratio.

+##Project Backlog

+- **Develop Themes:** Help target users (software developers) to predict number of of reviews and ratings of their apps and therefore

+gauge potential popularity of their apps.
+Users can improve and make

+adjustment to their current version based on the results and

+potentially increase revenue.

+- **Epics**

+-  Exploratory Data Analysis to explore the relationship between variables and determine which subset to use.

+- Stories:

+1. *Merge two data sets (1 point)*

+2. *Data cleaning, check NA values and duplicates.
+(1 point)*

+3. *Distribution of each variables, check multicollinearity and outliners (1 point)*

+- Data Engineering

+- Stories:

+1. *Variable transformation (1 point)*

+2. *Split the data set to training and test set (1 point)*

+- Model Building to predict the number of reviews and ratings using a set of parameters.

+- Stories:

+1. *Run a simple linear regression model to check the R square, variable importance and residual plot to determine what advanced model to use.
+(2 point)*

+2.

+- Web App Development to build interactive features that allow users to enter their data to get predictions.

 ## Repo structure